Rivers & Redrock Itinerary

 You'll follow the Zion Park Scenic Byway state Route 9 through the towns of Hurricane, LaVerkin, Virgin, Rockdale, and Springdale.
 Each town has a special story to share, as the byway carves through the red rock of the Virgin River corridor.

 State Parks: Quail Creek Reservoir State Park boasts some of the warmest waters in the state.
 Sand Hollow State Park offers boating and fishing or ride the dunes of Sand Mountain on an off-highway vehicle and camp in one of two developed campgrounds.

 DAY 2: Zion National Park to Bryce Canyon National Park

 Wake Up in Zion:

 Bryce Canyon National Park is a series of natural amphitheaters sunk into pink cliffs and filled with delicate red rock "hoodoos."
 The most brilliant hues of the park come alive with the rising and setting of the sun.
-Summertime offers a myriad of walking/hiking trails and a 37-mile scenic drive overlooking incredible vistas.
+Summertime offers a myriad of walking/hiking trails and a 37-mile scenic drive overlooking incredible red and orange sandstone vistas.
 Bryce Canyon Lodge, a national historic landmark, is open April through November.